 - International travellers arriving in Toronto via a domestic flight (e.g. Hong Kong-Vancouver-Toronto), will have tested at their original point of entry into Canada and do not need to test again

 A limited number of other exemptions are available, which can be clarified by the Government of Canada.

 Before arriving at Toronto Pearson

-Review the Government of Canada Flying to Canada checklist, and if you are a foreign national find out if you can travel to Canada
+Review the Government of Canada Flying to Canada checklist to determine if you can travel to Canada.

 Questions and answers

 For any other questions related to testing, please email Switch Health at email@example.com.